MenPeko/MenPeko/README.md

 ## 🍊 MenPeko

 **'(Within the Orange)'**
 Hey, I am a full-time student at SFSU studying CS, and decided to just start working on leaving my digital footprint, one small step at a time.
 Consider this a peak into my world.
+Oh yeah, did I mention that I love oranges. #OrangePowered